AlexdelCarmen/stats-preview-card/README.md

 ## My process

-I structured the HTML first, with a mobile layout first mindset, then styled it for mobile screens, and lastly, added a media query to handle desktop displays..
+I structured the HTML first, with a mobile layout first mindset, then styled it for mobile screens, and lastly, added a media query to handle desktop displays.

 ### Built with